Joe Cool murders: Arrest, guilty plea and sentence

 Archer and Zarabozo were formally charged with the murders of the four crew members during the hijacking of the Joe Cool charter boat on October 10, 2007.
 Prosecutors alleged that Archer hijacked the boat and headed for Cuba to escape the intensifying child molestation and theft investigations in Arkansas.
 In July 2008, Archer pleaded guilty to first-degree murder, robbery, kidnapping, and hijacking.
 By pleading guilty, Archer avoided a possible death sentence.
 On October 14, 2008, Archer was sentenced to five consecutive life terms in prison.

 Archer's co-defendant, Guillermo Zarabozo, was tried on the same charges of murder, robbery, kidnapping, hijacking, and weapons charges and was initially found guilty of firearms violations.
 However, the jury deadlocked on the piracy and murder counts, with some jury members believing Zarabozo's claims that the hijacking and murders had been planned and initiated by Archer without Zarabozo's knowledge.
 At his retrial, Zarabozo was found guilty on four murder charges on February 19, 2009.
 On May 7, he was given five life sentences plus 85 years.

-Archer is serving his sentence at USP Lewisburg.
+Archer is serving his sentence at FCI Jesup.